 My Story

 I’m an explorer at heart — curious, analytical, and endlessly fascinated by what makes us tick.
-I love hiking with our dog, traveling, and learning everything I can about health, consciousness, and human potential.
+I love hiking with our dog, traveling, spending time with family and friends, and learning everything I can about health, consciousness, and human potential.

 I’ve been married to the love of my life for 38 years and am a proud mother and grandmother.
 Motherhood has been my greatest teacher — a mirror, a challenge, and a profound source of joy.
 Some lessons came easily; others arrived through heartache and grace.
 All of them deepened my faith in transformation and the quiet power of love and compassion.